THE GOOD HAIRCARE ROUTINE

 Once this damage is done, it cannot be reversed.

-4. On dry hair: Use daily to replenish hydration and refresh protection.
+On dry hair: Use daily to replenish moisture and refresh protection.

 HEAT PROTECTION

-Resurgence Blowout Crème is your hair’s security detail when you heat-style, acting as a guard to prevent heat- and mechanical damage.
+Resurgence Blowout Crème is your hair’s security detail when you heat-style, guarding to prevent heat- and mechanical damage.
 The formula protects against heat damage up to 450°F/230°C. The formula does not protect against bad practises.

 Raking a comb or brush straight from the scalp down creates friction, tangles, and mechanical stress along the hair shaft.
 This results in cuticle abrasion, strand breakage, and traction at the follicular root, weakening the anchoring structures over time.